Background pattern

 Normally, the effective dose of Labileno for adults and children 13 years of age and older is between 100 mg and 400 mg per day.

-Labileno is not recommended for children under 2 years of age.
+The use of Labileno is not recommended in children under 2 years of age.

-Take your Labileno dose one or two times a day, as advised by your doctor.
+Take your dose of Labileno once or twice a day, as advised by your doctor.
 They can be taken with or without food.

-• Always take the complete dosethat your doctor has prescribed.
+• Always take the complete dosethat the doctor has prescribed.
 Never take part of the tablet.

 Your doctor may advise you to start or stop taking other medications, depending on the problem being treated and how you respond to treatment.

-Labileno chewable/dispersible tablets can be swallowed whole with a little water, chewed, or water added to dissolve them.
-Never take just a part of the liquid.
+Labileno chewable/dispersible tablets can be swallowed whole with a little water, chewed, or added to water to dissolve.
+Never take only part of the liquid.

 Removing a tablet:

-These tablets come in a special container to prevent children from getting them.
+These tablets come in a special package to prevent children from removing them.

-Each unit of the blister pack has a number.
-Take each tablet in order, starting with the tablet number 1.
+Each unit of the blister has a number.
+Take each tablet in order, starting with tablet number 1.

-1. Separate a tablet: tear along the cutting line to separate one of the units from the blister pack.
+1. Separate a tablet: tear along the cutting line to separate one of the blister units.

-1. Remove the outer layer: starting from a corner, lift and remove the sheet covering the unit.
+1. Remove the outer layer: starting from a corner, lift and remove the foil that covers the unit.

-1. Remove the tablet: gently press one side of the tablet through the sheet to extract it.
+1. Remove the tablet: gently press one side of the tablet through the foil to extract it.

-You may need to drink a little water to help the tablet dissolve in your mouth.
-After swallowing it, drink a little more water to make sure you have taken all the medication.
+You may need to drink a little water to help the tablet dissolve in your mouth when chewing it.
+After swallowing, drink a little more water to make sure you have taken all the medication.

 To dissolve the medication: